 Homemade chicken stock is so good for boosting your immune system

 I hadn’t found just the right recipe I wanted to use yet, and upon more research it seemed a consensus that the most beneficial healing stock was made from chicken feet!
 Gross!
 Actually, I’m way less squeemish than I used to be and it makes sense to me.
-The feet have more marrow and gelatin in them than the rest of the chicken bones, hence more natural health benefits.
+The feet have more marrow and gelatin in them than the rest of the chicken bones, hence more nutrients and natural health benefits.
 I do like to use every part of an animal, and waste as little as possible, so I’m glad to find something I thought useless, does have a good use!
 I had recently noticed some at my local health food store, so I added them to my list.

 Never would I have thought I’d ever, in my whole life, ever, cook chicken feet!
+(Don’t worry, it’s optional in this recipe)

 Looking at my sick-again daughter, it had to be done.
-We’ve been eating healthier than ever since going gluten-free, but still can’t shake this cold, so if this was the best chance of all us getting and staying well, I’m in.
+We’ve been eating healthier than ever since going gluten-free, but still can’t shake this cold, so if this is the best chance of all us getting and staying well, I’m in.
 I know my grandparents ate it!
 They had to kill their own chickens, at least I don’t have to do that.

 Turns out I only needed 5 or 6 chicken feet, so I have enough to save for my next batch.
 I chopped the vegetables, boiled those feet, and cut the toes off without a flinch.
 I truly am no longer squeemish!
 I used to hate cooking meat.
 I didn’t want to touch it at all and back then this would have made me gag.